 In this phase 2 trial, the safety and efficacy of tepotinib, an oral and once-daily MET inhibitor, will be investigated when it is administered in combination with osimertinib in patients with MET-amplified, advanced or metastatic NSCLC harboring activating EGFR mutations with acquired resistance to prior osimertinib.

-*For a full list of all outcome measures, inclusion and exclusion criteria, please visit clinicaltrials.gov, NCT03940703.
+*For a full list of all outcome measures and inclusion and exclusion criteria, please visit ClinicalTrials.gov, NCT03940703.

-Tepotinib is being investigated in this clinical trial and under clinical investigation in several countries of the world.
+Tepotinib is being investigated in this clinical trial and is under clinical investigation in several countries.
 This page describes one of the clinical trials for tepotinib, and it includes information about how the safety and efficacy of tepotinib will be measured and evaluated.
-Safety and efficacy of tepotinib have to be investigated following the respective local regulations and laws.
+The safety and efficacy of tepotinib have to be investigated following the respective local regulations and laws.
 There is no guarantee that tepotinib will be approved in the sought-after indication by the competent health authority in your country.